Bipolar Disorders: Managing Extreme Highs and Lows

 • Being very easily distracted

-• Increased goal-directed activity
+• Increased activity

 A hypomanic period is quite similar to a manic period.
 However, the symptoms will be less severe.
-Symptoms only need to last four days in a row to be considered a hypomanic episode (APA 2021).
+Symptoms only need to last four days in a row to be considered a hypomanic episode (APA 2024).

 Hypomanic symptoms do not lead to the major problems that mania is associated with.
-Generally, a person will still be able to function (APA 2021).
+Generally, a person will still be able to function (APA 2024).

-Depressive Period
+Major Depressive Period

 person with bipolar disorder in depressive period

-A depressive period is a period of two weeks in which a person presents at least five of the following symptoms.
+A major depressive period is a period of two weeks in which a person presents at least five of the following symptoms.
 This must include at least one of the first two symptoms in the list:

 • A loss of interest or pleasure in activities